Brandon-perez19/Horiseon-Marketing/README.md

 https://brandon-perez19.github.io/Horiseon-Marketing/

 ## Contribution
-Made with ❤️️ by Horiseon
+Made with ❤️️ by Horiseon.

 ## Screenshot of Application